kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 Looking at HN frontpage the average JSON size for `story-preview`s was around `220bytes` whereas the average inner HTML size was around `600bytes`.
 Thus making HTML around `2.5x` larger than it's equivalent JSON representation.

 The figures are a little skewed against HTML as Prism includes identifier classes, which could be reduced if [Prism moved to a index based element lookup system](https://github.com/kaleidawave/prism/issues/31).
 And the size factor varies between components depending on how much of the template is made of data compared to static markup.
 There is also the fact some of the literal expressions cannot be reversed so a little bit of extra data is added [3](#foot3).
 These figures are ignoring compression which may have a disproportionate effect between the formats and may the close the size gap.
 But both formats aren't great data formats for small efficient data flow. *Inspired by [serde](https://serde.rs/)*, I have some opinions on how compilers and strong types could be used for making more efficient serialization and deserialization.

+<h5 id="jit-vs-partial">On JIT hydration vs partial hydration</h5>

+One improvement to *full* hydration are techniques partial and progressive hydration.
+Partial hydration seems to benefit render to hydrate frameworks (which Prism isn't) by rerendering only *islands* (rather than the whole page) to add interaction.
+Partial hydration is difficult to implement though as it is difficult to know what portions are interactive and stateful.
+And although *static* regions are now ignored *dynamic* regions still suffer from the double data and rerender issue.
+In this case for HN Prism this means the biggest components `story-preview` and `story-page` aren't any more optimized.

+And progressive hydration is incrementally making portions interactive rather than waiting for everything to be processed before interaction is added.

+But Prism doesn't suffer from any of this.
+Whether a component is stateful or not it still doesn't send a JSON blob or *rerender* its content.
+The state is ultra partial and progressive considering properties are only retrieved when they are being evaluated and only the single property of that object is *hydrated* in. **I think JIT hydration and the code generation around the data is the only way to solve the double data problem while sending down only the HTML for stateful components**.

 <h3 id="frontend-frameworks-on-the-backend">Frontend frameworks on the backend:</h3>